 Decentralization

-Decentralization disperses control among multiple parties so no single entity can unilaterally change the rules or censor transactions.
-In blockchains, it manifests across three axes: consensus participation, network infrastructure, and development/governance.
+Decentralization disperses control among multiple independent parties so no single entity can easily change the rules, censor transactions, or shut the system down.
+In blockchains, it spans consensus participation, node infrastructure, client software, and governance.

 Node